I need to tell you something first

 We earn a small commission if you purchase through these links at no extra cost to you.

-- If you're breastfeeding: Aim for 2,000-2,500 calories/day (your body needs 300-500 extra)
+- If you're breastfeeding: 2,000-2,500 calories per day.
+Your body needs 300-500 extra calories just to make milk.

 Gentle Movement Tools